 So you just stopped checking.
 Who needs that level of judgement?!

 This is why we don’t set too strict a budget initially!
 It’s meant to be fun.
-OK, fun is over selling it, it’s meant to be something you accept as a fact of adulthood for the rest of your life.
+OK, fun is over selling it, it’s meant to be something you accept as a fact of adulthood.
 So best to not make it too depressing, eh?

 Because I’m a slacker I use MoneyHub.
 So quickly scanning that once a week gives me a good idea of where I am with my monthly expenses.
 Now some of them are front-loaded, so I’ll have spent 95% of my utilities and housing costs by about the 5th of the month… but then there’s nothing left to go.